LekloOno/Get-Deaded/notes/game_design/HealthSystem.md

   </tr>
 </table>

-We could have two health bar to display, the basic health, and then a bar for all the special layers, each layer stacking on the lower one.
+We could have two health bar to display, the lower layer, and then a bar for all the higher special layers, each layer stacking on the lower one.
 We could also add a small icon on top of this bar to indicate which layers this entity has left.

 ![alt text](image.png)

 The carapace would take the entire bar space, until it is broken.

 ![alt text](image-1.png)

+## An other approach

+Many health bars like this might not be so intuitive.
+Another approach than having colored health bar would be to display it with a simple icon + on hit.

+Change the color of the hitmarker or the damage indicator when the damage pool is resisting to the type of damage you are inflicting.

+For example, if you shoot with a burst weapon on a barrier pool, the damage indicator would turn purple.

 # Basic Health pool